demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 3. Check the **long running instance** parameter in the integration instance configuration.
 4. Set the **port** parameter.
 It's under the Connect section in the integration instance configuration.
 5. If using the same bot from the XSOAR 6 instance, make sure to remove the bot from the team and to add it back:
-   a.
-Go to the Microsoft Teams app.
+    - Go to the Microsoft Teams app.
-   b.
-Go to your team, and click the three dots next to the name.
+    - Go to your team, and click the three dots next to the name.
-   c.
-Go to **manage team** > **apps**.
+    - Go to **manage team** > **apps**.
-   d.
-Find your bot, and click the three dots in the same row.
+    - Find your bot, and click the three dots in the same row.
-   e.
-Click **remove**.
+    - Click **remove**.
-   f.
-Add the bot to the team.
+    - Add the bot to the team.

 ## Setup Examples